 - Partnership: Partnership agreement

-- LLC: Operating agreement
+- Limited liability company (LLC): Operating agreement

 These documents will lay out the provisions for what should happen in a business divorce.
 For instance, the governing documents will provide whether the dispute needs to be filed in arbitration or in state court, and if so, which state.